Galal-pic/Talented-recruitment-and-skills-analysis-system/README.md

 <!-- ABOUT THE PROJECT -->
 ## Project Description
-We're revolutionizing the hiring landscape by integrating diverse language models, deep learning techniques, and insightful analysis.
+We're revolutionizing the hiring landscape by integrating diverse language models (LM), deep learning techniques, and insightful analysis.
 At the core of our initiative are innovative bracelets designed to bridge the gap between job seekers and their ideal career prospects.

 Our state-of-the-art system transforms the job search process by meticulously scanning and analyzing job descriptions from over four leading hiring platforms.
 We identify the essential skills required for various positions, laying the foundation for success in today's competitive job market.